 In addition, Morro Bay is home to a large portion of California's western snowy plovers.
 The estuary, lagoons, and marsh areas provide vital nesting areas, while coastal scrub and woodland provide another habitat for migratory birds.

-The area is also home to a variety of shorebirds, savannah sparrows, and American pipits.
+The area is also home to various shorebirds, savannah sparrows, and American pipits.
 In addition, hummers, warblers, and sparrows are often seen at the campground.

 The Natural History Museum has a wide variety of displays describing the area's birdlife.
 The museum bookstore sells excellent area birding resources.
 Birders can check out the estuary area just outside of the museum.